 - Sexual abuse of an individual who cannot give their consent due to a disability or diminished mental capacity

-- Intercourse, penetration, or sexual contact with a minor.
-A minor is defined as any person under the age of 17
+- Intercourse, penetration, or sexual contact with a minor (The law defines a minor as any person under age 17.)

 - Coercive sexual acts

-In Texas, if physical violence was used or threatened to get the victim to do what the defendant wanted, or if the victim was unable to resist the act, then Texas considers that no consent was given.
-If the defendant is in a place of power or charged with taking care of the individual that they are accused of sexually assaulting, Texas considers that the victim was not able to give consent.
-This would include health care providers, clergymen, public servants, and employees of a facility, such as a nursing home, where the victim lives.
+In Texas, if a defendant used or threatened physical violence to control the victim, or the victim was unable to resist the sexual act, the law considers this lack of consent.
+In addition, if the defendant is in a place of power or charged with taking care of the individual they are accused of sexually assaulting, Texas considers the victim unable to consent.
+Individuals in such positions of power include health care providers, clergypersons, public servants, and employees of a facility, such as a nursing home where the victim lives.